WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Haley Bennett, Ashley Greene

-Driving to a nearby convenience store, Justine encounters Violet, a hooded punkette with a knack for piercings who definitely gave her the chills, even more so when it becomes apparent she followed her all the way to campus.
-The thing is, Violet isn't alone; with her is a trio of masked and hooded men who are a part of an online Satanic cult dedicated on murdering random girls who they all nicknamed "Kristy", recording the kills and sharing it on a site as a sign of dedication to their war against God.
-Chased through empty hallways and libraries, bearing witness as they murder anybody that got in the way, it soon becomes dead clear for Justine that the only way to live through their game of Cat-and-Mouse is to fight back.
+Driving to a nearby convenience store, Justine encounters Violet, a hooded punkette with a knack for piercings who starts giving her the chills, even more so when it soon becomes apparent she followed her all the way back to campus.
+The thing is, Violet isn't alone; with her is a trio of masked and hooded men who are a part of an online Satanic cult dedicated to murdering random girls who they all nicknamed "Kristy", recording the kills and sharing it on their network as a sign of dedication to their war against God.
+Chased through empty hallways and libraries, bearing witness as the hooligans murder anybody who got in the way, it soon becomes dead clear for Justine that the only way to live through their game of Cat-and-Mouse is to fight back.

-For truth's worth, Kristy isn't really anything new; as mentioned above, it's a simple movie about a girl being stalked by a pack of merciless killers so it relies a lot on building tension, meaning we get scenes in the dark where a killer or two are just feet away from our lead, people calling out in thick fog, and all of those classic slasher cliches.
-It works, I'll give the movie that, but comparing this with its ilk, Kristy hasn't done much to improve itself, especially when the kills (though plentiful) weren't all that inventive and some little plot holes and inconsistencies still got in the way.
+For truth's worth, Kristy (2014) isn't really anything new; it's a simple movie about a girl being stalked by a pack of merciless killers, a plot that relies heavily on tension and build-up, meaning we get plentiful of scenes in the dark where a killer or two are just feet away from our lead, empty rooms being prowled upon, and people calling out to thick fogs anticipating a response.
+Or an attack.
+It works very well as a suspense piece boasting dread and atmosphere, though not without its own little plot holes and inconsistencies popping up once in a while.
 (How the heck can the Kristy killers text if they use cellphone jammers?)

-Still, all's not lost; performances are pretty solid seeing the movie only has one main character to focus on.
-Haley Bennett took her role as Justine with much quirk and gentleness around the first few minutes right before the attacks.
-Her character is relatively normal so she's not hard to relate and root for, especially once she decided to gut up and turn the tables on her attackers.
-And speaking of which, the murderous group did have their moments of being imposing; though they are human behind their disguises and their motives are a tad cheesy, they're organized and well-experienced enough to read their prey's move with so much animalistic instinct that it's threatening.
-And with the brooding direction of these attacks and the workable giallo-inspired tint-lighting, I can honestly say that Kristy is redeemed fairly with these fair production quality and talent.
+Performances in the film are remarkably solid seeing it only has one main character to focus on; Haley Bennett plays her role as Justine with much quirk and gentleness as relatively normal girl can, making relating and rooting for the gal easy, especially once she decided to gut up and turn the tables on her attackers.
+And speaking of which, the murderous group did have their moments of being imposing; though they are human behind their disguises and their motives are notoriously on the cliched side, they're organized and well-experienced enough to read their prey's move with so much animalistic instinct that it's threatening.
+And with the brooding direction of these attacks and the workable giallo-inspired tint-lighting, I can honestly say that Kristy (2014) is redeemed fairly with these fair production quality and talent.

 The movie ends with an indication that there might be more coming from this murder-cult.
-Should this be a hint of a future sequel at hand or not, Kristy's simplistic campus slasher is watchable on its own, either rented for a viewing or bought for your growing collection.
-It may not had brought out anything out of the ordinary for our bodycounting kicks but at least it played the game right.
+Should this be a hint of a future sequel at hand or not, Kristy (2014)'s simplistic campus slasher is watchable on its own, either rented for a viewing or bought for your growing collection.
+It may not had brought out anything out of the ordinary for our bodycounting kicks but at least it plays the game right.

 Bodycount: